osmandapp/web/main/docs/user/troubleshooting/track-recording-issues.md

 ## OsmAnd 3.9 - GPS wakeup (2020/12)
-Subsequent statements (B) and (C) are now outdated, GPS Wake-Up has been removed from our code (commit [Drop waking navigation service on alarm](https://github.com/osmandapp/OsmAnd/commit/950a9cc8f8660b3f3d750391ddc1429d5dc38b34)).
+Subsequent sections (A) and (B) are now outdated, GPS Wake-Up has been removed from our code (commit [Drop waking navigation service on alarm](https://github.com/osmandapp/OsmAnd/commit/950a9cc8f8660b3f3d750391ddc1429d5dc38b34)).
 The changes are related to new Google Play restrictions on Background location access: Since OsmAnd doesn't want to access any location in background and doesn't need that permission, we were forced to delete that doze method anyway.
 Track recording will keep GPX on continuously via an Android foreground service.

-**<del> GPS Wake-up Strategy</del>**
+**<del> (A) GPS Wake-up Strategy</del>**
-- (B1) While OsmAnd is used for e.g. Navigation: We keep the system's GPS module on all the time, as continuous location information is key here.
+- (A1) While OsmAnd is used for e.g. Navigation: We keep the system's GPS module on all the time, as continuous location information is key here.
 Effect on battery use (order of magnitude) seems about 5% per hour on older systems up to Android 4.4, 2-3% for newer systems.
-- (B2) For 'background' track recording without concurrent navigation: For recording intervals up to 15sec, we also keep the GPS on, no big battery saving can be achieved by other strategies.
+- (A2) For 'background' track recording without concurrent navigation: For recording intervals up to 15sec, we also keep the GPS on, no big battery saving can be achieved by other strategies.
-- (B3) For intervals \>=30sec, we turn GPS on only for each sampling point.
+- (A3) For intervals \>=30sec, we turn GPS on only for each sampling point.
 This has some noticeable effect on the accuracy of the points recorded, but reduces battery usage to order-of-magnitude 1.2% per hour for 30sec track recording.

-**<del> GPS Wake-up Issues</del>**
+**<del> (B) GPS Wake-up Issues</del>**
 In order to achieve the GPS wake-up, so far we use the Android AlarmManger to wake up the device periodically (also from Doze mode, which was introduced in Android 6).
 New Android versions introduced the following issues:
-- **(C1) AlarmManager's setRepeating() became inexact starting with Android 4.4:**
+- **(B1) AlarmManager's setRepeating() became inexact starting with Android 4.4:**
 Mitigation: We now use *setRepeating()* only up to Android 4.2, the new *setExact()* method starting with Android 4.4, and *setExactAndAllowWhileIdle()* for Android 8+. ([Issue \#5632](https://github.com/osmandapp/Osmand/issues/5632))
-- **(C2) Starting from Android 4.4, systems limit the number of times *setExact()* is executed repeatedly** to e.g. once per 5 or even 15 minutes.
+- **(B2) Starting from Android 4.4, systems limit the number of times *setExact()* is executed repeatedly** to e.g. once per 5 or even 15 minutes.
 (The actual value seems wildly device specific.)
 No good solution found for now.
 Current mitigation is we do not use AlarmManager wake-up, instead keep GPS always on for background track logging on devices with Android 5+ for all recording intervals shorter than 5 minutes.
 This produces reliable and precise tracks at the cost of the higher battery use. ([Issue \#5632](https://github.com/osmandapp/Osmand/issues/5632))